-At Dragon Welcome Week, you will receive a comprehensive explanation of everything you must do to make your undergraduate experience complete.
+Q. Why Should I attend Dragon Welcome Week?A. At Dragon Welcome Week, you will receive a comprehensive explanation of everything you must do to make your undergraduate experience complete.
 You will have opportunities to talk with academic advisors, faculty advisors, and peer advisors.
 Where else will you be able to get your student ID, find out about Financial Aid, discover opportunities for student involvement, go on a campus tour, and much more all in one step?

-A SOC (Student Orientation Counselor) is an upperclassmen assigned to you to help make your transition to college easier.
+Q. Who is this "SOC" person I got a letter from?A. A SOC (Student Orientation Counselor) is an upperclassmen assigned to you to help make your transition to college easier.
 They will be available at the beginning of your day to answer any questions, calm your worries, and make sure you feel comfortable as you make MSUM your new home!

-Do I have to attend Dragon Welcome Week?No, Dragon Welcome Week is not mandatory, but strongly suggested.
+Q. Do I have to attend Dragon Welcome Week?A. No, Dragon Welcome Week is not mandatory, but strongly suggested.
 Attending Welcome Week allows new students an opportunity to familiarize themselves with campus and the resources available before the school year begins.
 Orientation is free and filled with fun and crazy events!

-Are parents allowed at Dragon Welcome Week?Dragon Welcome Week is designed for new students to learn about MSUM and the programs and services offered to support student academic success.
+Q. Are parents allowed at Dragon Welcome Week?A. Dragon Welcome Week is designed for new students to learn about MSUM and the programs and services offered to support student academic success.
 It is a time to meet new friends and make connections in our Dragon community.
-There are no parent activities offered during orientation.
+There are no parent activities offered during Welcome Week, but parents are more than welcome to come and help their student move into their residence hall.
 However, during each New Student Orientation Day in April, June, or July, a Family Orientation program is offered and we highly recommend families attend that program to become familiar with the services such as Housing and Residential Life, Financial Aid, billing, health and wellness services, etc.